 All our staff and their families are currently safe and well.
 Our head office in Guatemala and our secondary office in Costa Rica will be open and working adhering to all local legal requirements and international health requirements.
-Staff are working a short workday and are distanced.
-We are on a full staff.
-We will still be responding to emails and helping with any urgent client needs.
-However, all non-essential enquiries will take a bit longer to reply to.
+Staff are working from home nowadays.

 For any urgent matters or other coronavirus updates please do not hesitate to get in touch with the company directors:

 Becky Harris, Director | email@example.com

 We sincerely hope all of you are weathering this worldwide crisis in the best possible way.
 Our hearts go out to all of those most in need at this time.

 On the ground

 Belize Requires Negative Covid Test for All Travellers.
 Starting August 2021 all travellers, both vaccinated and unvaccinated, entering Belize from other countries will be required to present a negative COVID-19 test.
 All travellers entering Belize at the Philip Goldson International Airport (PGIA) will be required to present a negative Covid-19 PCR test taken within 96 hours of travel or a negative result from any approved Antigen Rapid Test taken within 48 hours of travel.
 If no test is presented, a COVID-19 test will be administered at the airport for a fee of USD $50 per passenger.
 Children under the age of 5 years will not be required to present a negative test; but children 5 years and older will be required to present a negative test.